-Who qualifies for a maximum Pell Grant?
+Who Qualifies for a maximum Pell Grant?

 Again, it is difficult to provide a brief answer.
-However, to give some guidance, the following are examples of students who, during the 2002-2003 academic year, received maximum Pell Grant awards of \$2,000 per semester as full-time students:
+However, to give some guidance, the following are examples of students who, during the 2003-2004 academic year, received maximum Pell Grant awards of \$2,025 per semester as full-time students:

-- (a) a dependent student from a household containing two parents and one other child, prior-year parental income of \$10,831 (all taxable), reportable parental assets of \$3,700, prior-year student income of \$10,162, no reportable student assets; - (b) a married independent student with two children, filer of a Form 1040, prior-year taxable income of \$6,445 (student) and \$16,232 (husband), reportable students assets of \$228; - (c) a dependent student whose parents filed a Form 1040A and had an adjusted gross income of less than or equal to \$12,000.
-In this case, the student's income was inconsequential; - (d) a single independent student with no dependents of her own, filer of a Form 1040A, prior-year taxable income of \$5,767, no prior-year untaxed income; - (e) a married independent student with no children, prior-year Social Security benefits of \$5,291, no other prior-year income for either student or wife.
+- (a) a dependent student from a household containing two parents and two other children, prior-year parental income of \$27,401 (all taxable), reportable parental assets of \$6,800, prior-year student income of \$4,278, no reportable student assets; - (b) a married independent student with two children, filer of a Form 1040, prior-year taxable income of \$6,445 (student) and \$16,232 (husband), reportable student assets of \$900; (c) a dependent student whose parents filed a Form 1040A and had an adjusted gross income of less than or equal to \$15,000.
+In this case, the student's income was inconsequential; (d) a single independent student with no dependents of her own, filer of a Form 1040A, prior-year taxable income of \$5,810, no prior-year - untaxed income; (e) a married independent student with no children, prior-year Social Security benefits of \$5,415, no other prior-year income for either student or wife.